 About This Project

-Through discursive film screenings, oral history, digital archival activations and community archiving sessions I will ask why and how this rich decade of intersectional feminist film programming and curating might be remembered in the present for future generations.
+Through discursive film screenings, oral history, archival activations and community archiving sessions I will ask why and how this decade of lesbian/queer and feminist film programming and curating might be collectively remembered for future generations.

 About the Researcher